Niranjan-GopaL/Exploring_OS/README.md

 1 to 99,
 a task with priority 1 would be considered the highest priority, while a task with priority 99 would be the lowest

+### Soft Link
+- a separate fs entry
+- Appears as a separate file with its own inode
+- If the target file is deleted, the soft link becomes a dangling pointer
+- Can link directories
+- Occupies a small amount of disk space (only a few bytes)

+### Hard Link
+- points to the inode of target file
+- Contains the same inode number as the target file.